-I’m looking for someone to draw a line that shows how reseach that suggests a link between gut health and mental wellbeing relates to research on the impact of exercise on gut health.
+I’m looking for someone to draw a line that shows how research that suggests a link between gut health and mental well-being relates to research on the impact of exercise on gut health.

 Do people who exercise after a bout of diarrhea find themselves unusually emotional?
-Is it only a problem for people on limited diets and who rarely eat yoghurt?
+Is it only a problem for people on limited diets?

 Given all that’s been written about the tragedy of the obesity epidemic, clearing out these obstacles to regular exercise seems very important.
 It’s evident from my internet searches that I’m not the only one for whom exercise caused depression.

 Before we proceed, I must acknowledge that there are many types of anxiety and depression.
 This blog post is only recording my personal experience and my attempts to find a solution that works for me.

 How I discovered exercise was making me depressed

-I found myself in a situation where I was able to compare periods of my life that included exercise with one period of 10 months in 2012 when I didn’t exercise.
+I found myself in a situation where I was able to compare, on the one hand, my life with exercise and, on the other, 10 months in 2012 when I didn’t exercise.
 Is what I noticed so unusual?

 Then, in 2013, I started exercising again.
 Things were getting a bit odd, emotionally, but the crash came after my first tennis lesson.
 There were only three of us on the court, which meant very little resting over the course of the hour.
 I was bright pink from exertion.
 24 hours later and I couldn’t believe how crappy I felt.
 The crying was back.

-But it really isn’t OK to burst into tears when the theme from Star Wars comes on the radio while I’m driving at 80kph across a bridge on the way to work.
+But it’s really not OK to burst into tears when the theme from Star Wars comes on the radio while I’m driving at 80kph across a bridge on the way to work.
 And it really doesn’t explain the years of darker days.

 Finding a solution

-Exploring involves finding the high ground to survey the landscape, to work out where you’ve been and where you’re headed.
+Exploring involves finding some high ground from which to survey the landscape, work out where you’ve been and where you’re headed.
 Exploring is also about mapping the detail.